Former KKK member warns Congress of danger of veterans turning to extremism - NewsBreak

 He shared his story as a warning to policymakers and to others about the complex threat of extremism.

-“While I am ashamed of my time in the Ku Klux Klan, I am proud of being on the front lines of combating this threat,” said Buckley.
+“While I am ashamed of my time in the Ku Klux Klan, I am proud of being on the frontlines of combatting this threat,” said Buckley.

 ©2022 Cox Media Group